labex-labs/open-source-labs/docker/play-with-docker/lab-microservice-orchestration/step5.md

-# Step 3: Link Extractor API Service
+# Link Extractor API Service

 Checkout the `step3` branch and list files in it.